 “Oh!
 I’m sorry…I didn’t want you to feel-”

 “Ah, don’t apologize, Your Highness!
-I’m not illiterate.
-Shifu taught us to read and write, the basics at least.
-I read enough to get by, mostly street signs and lists of things to buy at the market.”
+I can read.
+Shifu taught us the basics.
+I know enough to get by, mostly street signs and lists of things to buy at the market.”

 Prince Thallios smiled.